The key to a good book recommendation is why you personally loved the book.

 It might be something that it taught you.
 It might be something it helped you overcome.
 You might love the writing, the complexity of the main character, or the illustrations.
-It might be that it reminds you of a special time in your life.
+It might be that it reminds you of a particular time in your life.
 It might remind you of curling up next to your daughter and watching her eyes widen in excitement as you read her the book.

 We don't want authors to explain what The Lord Of The Rings is about (that is what the marketing description is for); we need you to tell readers why you love it and what it means to you.
 Readers come to our website to find personal human recommendations.
-Of course, you can weave in what the book is about, but the core of this is why you personally recommend/love this book.
+Of course, you can weave in what the book is about, but the core is why you recommend/love this book.

 What is this based on?
 Data!

-The idea is to share your own experiences rather than give advice or opinions.
+The idea is to share your experience with the book rather than give advice or opinions.
 It is powerful when done correctly.
 And it shows readers your passion, voice, and expertise, which leads to sales of your book.

-We've done a ton of testing with readers, and this format really entices readers.
+We've done a ton of testing with readers, and this format entices readers.
 Just try a book list and see for yourself :)